freedomofpress/securedrop-docs/docs/source/source.rst

 -------------------

-SecureDrop is a tool that news organizations and NGOs use that enables secure and anonymous communication between whistleblowers and *Journalists*.
+SecureDrop is a tool that news organizations and NGOs use that enables secure and anonymous communication between whistleblowers and Journalists.
 No personal information is collected; information submitted to SecureDrop is encrypted, and SecureDrop is not a “cloud” service.
 If you don't have sensitive information to send to a news organization, it may be okay to use a traditional methods such as phone or email when reaching out.

 SecureDrop can accept both messages and individual file uploads (up to 500MB).
 If you have multiple files to submit, you may do that.
-As a *Source*, you can also return to receive follow-up correspondence with an organization, or to send additional information.
+As a Source, you can also return to receive follow-up correspondence with an organization, or to send additional information.
 Dozens of news organizations — from *ProPublica* to *The New York Times* — use SecureDrop